Q. What train can travel 70 possible routes over a glacier, from 2,500 metre-high mountain tops down to near sea level, in about 20 seconds?

 To ensure travellers on the highway below, are safe from the awesome force of a massive snow slide, the Ministry of Transportation and Infrastructure’s avalanche team at Bear Pass maintains a constant vigil on conditions that contribute to increased avalanche hazards.
 This includes monitoring a continuous stream of weather data from six remote weather stations strategically located throughout the pass.
 The crew also performs tests to determine the strength and stability of the snow and what types of triggers might cause it to slide.
 Weather forecasts are also considered, to anticipate how wind, temperatures and precipitation may affect conditions.
 The team then combines all this information with local knowledge of how unstable snow reacts in specific types of terrain, to produce an assessment of how avalanche hazard levels might affect the highway.

-Team leader Ryan Boyle and assistants Shane Spencer and Ryan Foster ensure safety for those who work and travel in the pass, in an avalanche management area that’s considered one of the most challenging in the world.
+Our local avalanche team ensures the safety of those who work and travel in the pass, in an avalanche management area that’s considered one of the most challenging in the world.
 What makes Bear Pass exceptional beyond the 70 side-by-side avalanche paths, is the vastness of the snow slide-prone terrain, and the fact that avalanches can come from both sides of the highway.

 When conditions indicate that avalanche hazards threaten the highway, action must be taken.
 The team looks for a window of opportunity – the right time to reduce snow in a “controlled avalanche.”
 At that time, they close the highway to traffic, go up in a helicopter, and drop explosives that reduce the snow build-up, before it becomes unmanageable.
 While the avalanche crew is doing this, Billabong Road and Bridge Maintenance is outside the road closure zone, ready to clear the highway, should a mass of snow, ice and vegetation hit the valley bottom.